-Thermally Conductive Gap Pads or Gap Filler Pads provided for electronic thermal management have nearly always been fabricated from Silicone Rubber ased materials.
+Thermally conductive gap pads / gap filler pads that are provided for electronic thermal management have nearly always been fabricated from silicone rubber based materials.

-Our representative, Tom Jeffords, suggested that our customer evaluate a 60 durometer, nickel-graphite filled fluorosilicone material.
-Nickel-Graphite based fluorosilicone rubber is normally be used for electrically conductive EMI Shielding Gaskets that require fluid resistance.
-However, we had the material tested for thermal properties and learned that our SNEF-60 has a Thermal Conductivity of 0.5 W/mK.
-Although the 60 durometer Shore A hardness is firmer than most of our Gap Pad materials, our customer was able to incorporate enough compression in their hardware design to provide adequate contact on the nickel-graphite filled thermal pads.
+Stockwell Elastomerics suggested that our customer evaluate a 60 durometer, nickel-graphite filled fluorosilicone material.
+Nickel-graphite based fluorosilicone rubber is normally used for electrically conductive EMI shielding gaskets that require fluid resistance.
+However, we had the material tested for thermal properties and learned that our SNEF-60 has a thermal conductivity of 0.5 W/mK.
+Although the 60 durometer Shore A hardness is firmer than most of our gap pad materials, our customer was able to incorporate enough compression in their hardware design to provide adequate contact on the nickel-graphite filled thermal pads.